Darboux coordinates, Yang-Yang functional, and gauge theory: Further directions and discussion

 \section{Further directions and discussion}

 In this paper we have introduced a system of holomorphic Darboux coordinates ${\al}, {\be}$ on the moduli space ${\CalM}_{\Sigma}^{loc}$ of flat $SL_{2}({\bC})$-connections on a punctured Riemann surface with fixed conjugacy classes of the monodromies around the punctures.
-The main claim about this coordinate system is the identification of the generating function of the variety ${\CalO}_{\tau}$ of $SL_2$-opers with the effective twisted superpotential of the four dimensional $A_1$ type Gaiotto theory corresponding to $\Sigma$, subject to the two dimensional $\Omega$-deformation.
+The main claim about this coordinate system is the identification of the generating function of the variety ${\CalO}_{\tau}$ of $SL_2$-opers with the effective twisted superpotential of the four dimensional $A_1$ type theory corresponding to $\Sigma$, subject to the two dimensional $\Omega$-deformation.

 We also expressed the Yang-Yang function of the quantum Hitchin system, using our coordinate system, as a difference of the generating functions of the variety of opers ${\CalO}_{\tau}$, and the second Lagrangian submanifold ${\CalL}_{\ga}$, which determines the space of states of the quantum Hitchin system.
 We presented a proposal for the construction of ${\CalL}_{\ga}$ in the genus zero case.
-We would like to stress that the Yang-Yang function we are talking about here is different from the Yang-Yang functions of the finite dimensional Gaudin model or spin chains, which can be derived by taking a critical level limit of the free field representation of the current algebra conformal blocks \cite{Gerasimov:1990fi}, \cite{Varchenko:1989}, \cite{Reshetikhin:1994}, \cite{Felder:1995ge}, as explained in \cite{Nekrasov:2009uh}, \cite{Nekrasov:2009zz}, \cite{Nekrasov:2009ui}.
+As explained in \cite{Nekrasov:2009uh}, \cite{Nekrasov:2009zz}, \cite{Nekrasov:2009ui} the Yang-Yang function we are talking about here is different from the Yang-Yang functions of the finite dimensional Gaudin model or spin chains, which can be derived by taking a critical level limit of the free field representation of the current algebra conformal blocks \cite{Gerasimov:1990fi}, \cite{Varchenko:1989}, as in \cite{Feigin:1994in}, \cite{Reshetikhin:1994}, \cite{Felder:1995ge}.

 The generating function ${\CalW}_{{\CalO}_{\tau}}$ also has other applications.
 For example, it can be identified with the classical conformal block of the Liouville theory \cite{ZZ:1995}, which makes the relation to the four dimensional gauge theory natural in view of the conjecture \cite{Alday:2009aq}.
 It also provides the "holomorphic part" of the classical Liouville action, which is discussed in \cite{Polyakov:1987}, \cite{Alekseev:1988ce}, \cite{Takhtajan:1988}, \cite{Verlinde:1990h}, \cite{Aldrovandi:2000}.